Case Formulation Modules of the Diploma in CBT

+A CBT Case Formulation is “…a hypothesis about the nature of the psychological difficulty (or difficulties) underlying the problems on the patient’s problem list” explaining such problems in both Maintenance and Developmental terms and incorporating both cognitive and developmental factors.
 It “guides and structures the course of treatment by unifying and prioritising symptoms, influencing the choice and timing of interventions, and predicting possible problems.
-The cognitive case formulation approach is open to disconfirmation, grounded in empirical research, parsimonious, and readily understandable by clients”
+The cognitive case formulation approach is open to disconfirmation, grounded in empirical research, parsimonious, and readily understandable by clients.”
+(Persons, 1989)

-Regular Price: £60 + VAT (£72).
+Regular Price: £75 + VAT* (£90).

-Case Formulation Sub-Module:
+Case Formulation Module (CFM):

 Carries 4 CPD training hours.